 Placemaking and the development of a high-quality urban realm are also essential to creating spaces that people want to spend time in and feel safe walking, cycling and wheeling to get around.
 This is closely tied to the concept of 20-minute neighbourhoods which aims to create attractive, interesting, safe, walkable environments which connect people to the facilities and services for their everyday needs via short, convenient active travel without depending on a car.
-By designing with this concept in mind, planning focuses on walking, cycling and wheeling and transport planning at a local scale.
-It can also enhance the inclusivity of areas through aiding the accessibility of services which may not have been within reach of some people and / or those who do not have access to a car.
+By designing with this concept in mind, planning focuses on walking, cycling and wheeling via transport services or infrastructure, acknowledging the need for vehicular travel.
+It will require the provision of walking and cycling route infrastructure improvements that join up development sites to wider networks and make active travel the most attractive choice for short and medium length journeys.
+This reflects the approach outlined in the Revised Draft NPF4 and illustrated in the adjacent diagram.